Exhibitor Rules & Regulations

 Exhibit booths must always be attended and maintained by at least one exhibitor or exhibitor representative during all exhibit hours.
 All representatives of the exhibitor must be registered and badged to be admitted to the exhibit hall and participate in the exhibitor’s booth.

-Exhibitors must abide by the WEFTEC Code of Conduct and Terms and Conditions.
+Exhibitors must abide by the WEFTEC Code of Conduct.

 Return to Top | Return to Exhibiting Information Home